lauslim12-old/software-engineering-doodles/README.md

 ## Content
 Nicholas's website will contain a blog-post like walkthrough on how to setup automation with CPanel and Git.
+Gery's website contains cards about himself.
 As for the rest, simply fill this repository as you go...

+## TODO
+Nicholas:
+* Add a section: resolving common problems?
+* Add more Git commands.
+* Make the web to be reseponsive!

 ## Project Structure
 The project structure will follow standard HTML guidelines.
 Not complicated.